 Cleanup costs and assessing damages

-If you spill oil or hazardous substances to state waters, in addition to paying for cleanup costs and claims from third parties, Washington state may require you or your company to pay:
+If you spill oil or hazardous substances to state waters, in addition to paying for cleanup costs and claims from third parties, Washington may require you or your company to pay:

 - A natural resource damage assessment.